Ni Yide: Artistic career

 He graduated in 1922 from the earliest training ground for modern Western art in China, the Shanghai Art School.
 He became a professor at the Shanghai Art Academy upon his graduation.
 He continued his studies in Western art and art history in Tokyo at the Kubwata Painting school under Fujishima Takeji.
-In 1927 Ni returned to China to protest the Japanese military incursion into Shandong.
-There, he taught at Gangzhou Municipal Art School, then at the Wuchang Art Academy in Hubei.
+In 1927, Ni returned to China to protest the Japanese military incursion into Shandong.
+There, he taught at Gangzhou Municipal Art School, then at the Wuchang College of Art in Hubei (Today's Hubei Institute of Fine Arts).
 By 1930, he was an art critic, theorist, and creative writer, as well as an oil painter.
 In 1931 Ni, Pang Xunqin (1906–1985), and five other modernist painters formed the Storm society to promote modern Western art's influence on Chinese art.
-Ni Yide helped write the group's manifesto.
+Ni Yi-de helped write the group's manifesto.

 The Storm Society wanted to be unrestrained by past conventions in art such as limitations by nature.
 They said that art is not a slave of religion or literature.
 The storm society exhibited works inspired by European styles such as Fauvism, Cubism, symbolism, expressionism, futurism, abstractionism and surrealism.
 Their works were featured in Shanghai newspapers and magazines such as Liangyou, Meishije and Shidai.